Baths Rumestluns in Wengen

 Characteristics of the spring water

-There are no scientific proofs of the healing power of Wengen’s water, but it is certain that it contains minerals such as sulfide and iodine, moreover traces of boron, barium, bromine, gold, lithium and other elements.
+There are no scientific proofs of the healing power of Wengen’s water, but it is certain that it contains minerals such as sulphide and iodine, moreover traces of boron, barium, bromine, gold, lithium and other elements.

 The spring is located at about 1,400 above sea level and the water has a temperature of 5.6 °C to 7.5 °C. Within the framework of the project “mineral spring and oasis of calm” that includes several sources throughout South Tyrol also Baths Rumestluns have been reorganized.
 Today there are a beautiful fountain made of dolomite and a water dispenser.